 Targets: Legs, butt, quads, lower abs and core.
 This unilateral exercise requires deep core engagement to drive the knee of the opposing leg up while balancing on the standing leg.

-Personal Trainer Tip: If you don’t have a chair or bench, or don’t want to add a level-change: perform a reverse lunge, stand, reverse lunge, knee drive.
+Modification: If you don’t have a chair or bench, or don’t want to add a level-change, perform a reverse lunge, stand, reverse lunge, knee drive.
 Be sure to keep your toes behind your front knee.

 Targets: Legs, hamstrings, glutes, quads, and calves.
 This is an explosive movement that will also raise your heart rate.

-Personal Trainer Tip: Make this a low impact exercises by taking out the front/back hop and just performing kettlebell deadlifts.
+Modification: Make this a low impact exercise by taking out the front/back hop and just performing kettlebell deadlifts.